The Leader (Angaston)

-The Leader is a weekly newspaper first published in Angaston, South Australia on 24 July 1918, and continues to the present day to be published in the Barossa Valley.
+The Leader is a weekly newspaper that was first published in Angaston, South Australia on 24 July 1918, and continues being published to the present day in the Barossa Valley.
 It was the first English-language newspaper covering any part of the Barossa Valley, apart from the Kapunda Herald.

 History

 The Leader was founded and for many years edited and printed by William Kirkby Robinson (1894–1976).
-Offices were from 1935 or earlier, to December 1938 or later, printed and published in Dean Street, Angaston.
+Offices were from 1935 or earlier, to December 1938 or later, printing and publishing in Dean Street, Angaston.